spenceforce/pdb-attach/README.md

 Unfortunately pdb-attach doesn't work on Windows.
 It's an artifact of the implementation using signals to prompt the remote debugger to accept a socket connection.
 I would like to support Windows in the future, but because of how Windows handles signals, it will require a different implementation that doesn't rely on signals.

+> :warning: On Windows, pdb-attach is still importable, but `listen` won't do anything.
+Instead a warning will be raised on import and when `listen` is called.

 ### Python versions ###

 Currently supports: